 If you are accepted into JNU, you have the opportunity to take part in clubs and events at the University.

-Organizations focusing on environmental issues, social and child welfare, economic development, health, housing, rural development, nutrition, cultural heritage, and animal welfare.
+These organizations typically focus on environmental issues, social and child welfare, economic development, health, housing, rural development, nutrition, cultural heritage, and animal welfare.

 IES Abroad Delhi organizes multiple field study trips that complement our courses, and contribute to a general knowledge of Indian culture and society.
 The Cities of Delhi course includes structured classroom teaching and six specially designed field study trips.
 Required field study trips for class are included in the program fee.